jaig-tw/Busiess_Analyst/README.md

 **Note:**

-An old publication tho show domain familiarity
+An old publication to show domain familiarity

 How to Pick the Right Tax Saving Fund for You? (https://technobrackets.blogspot.com/2022/07/v-behaviorurldefaultvmlo.html)